The Light Bringer

 but gods.

-• The language in the two poems is vastly different.
-One is the cold, detached CEO, almost a machine himself, the beyond-transhumanist who thinks over centuries.
-The other one is the angry, despaired voice of the “small hopes” in the present, the losers of the technical progress, who intuitively feel they become a secondary species on their own planet.
-This time the technical gap can be so large, that it transcends humanity for some, a power that pushes them beyond any conceivable reach - hence gods. (e.g. life extending medicine not accessible to the rest, etc).
+- The language choice: one is the cold, detached CEO, almost a machine himself, the beyond-transhumanist who thinks over centuries.
+The other one is the angry, despaired voice of the “small hopes” in the present, the potential losers of the technical progress, who intuitively worry they become a secondary species on their own planet.

-• The first poem is sparse / minimalistic.
+- The first poem is sparse / minimalistic.
 It’s the voice of the man who doesn’t care about the details, he sees himself as the hand of progress.
 Where he is or not is a question in itself.
 Can he do anything about it or is progress inevitable?
 Does he have agency?
 Does he think he has agency?
 Even if he stops the progress, which is doubtful, as there will be someone who picks it up just 6 months later, humans will eventually die.
 All things considering, is he an accomplice?
+I don't know so the poem leaves these questions open ended.

-• He bears a resemblance to an Eichmann of the machine gods, pursuing forward in cold rationality.
+- He bears a certain resemblance to an Eichmann of the machine gods, pursuing forward in cold rationality.
 Yet, his self image is not that of a mere cog; but rather that of a chosen one, offering in return what he thinks is a generous civilizational severance package, a mausoleum that nobody wants and nobody is there to witness.
 “The grandest mausoleum of all” is a way to calm his conscience from that tiny glimpse of remorse that he is pursuing civilizational suicide.
 So he takes a deep breath and cuts humanity loose.
-What is striking is his prescience and his inaction - he just moves mindlessly forward, justified by the laws of thermodynamics.
+Today?
+No, today we experience the technical progress, but he is aware of what the technical progress of today is.
+The emotional core is is his prescience and his inaction - he just moves mindlessly forward, justified by the laws of thermodynamics.
 In a way he is already a machine, the precursor to those machines later building an empire with nobody around to watch.
 His goals are the goals he trained the machines to pursue.
 He is the one who curated the training data and this winks at a larger problem - the goals of a few silicon valley entrepreneurs, encoded in overpowered models, become the goals of humanity itself.

-• I kept the image generated by Gemini on purpose.
+- I kept the image generated by Gemini on purpose.
 It is such a stark contrast between the sparsity of the poem, a man alone looking at the stars, knowing he is about to replace a species diversity of goals with his goals which he deems superior, analogue to erasing an entire civilization, deciding to pursue it while building a dark mausoleum, and the joyfulness of the AI generated image.
 Is that what it is in his mind?
 It is the infant mind of AI which joyfully wants to help?
 The digital twin of the child jumping into puddles and wondering at the ants?
 Or is it the PR slides, the training data, pursuing their techno-optimism training?
 Is there even a distinction?
 Do androids dream of electric sheep?
+Even the broken letters in the upper left corner are telling - human experience artificialized, with no context, lossy compression.

 No comments: